Skip to content

 Version 8.5 & up

-The primary purpose of this enhancement is to support EDI 846 (Inventory Inquiry/Advice).
-If you do business with e-retailers like Amazon, Target, Wayfair, Home Depot, Lowes, etc., they often request that you provide updated inventory information a few times a day so that when their prospective customers are searching on their website, they can have your up-to-date inventory quantities.
+The primary purpose of this enhancement is to support the EDI 846 (Inventory Inquiry/Advice).
+E-retailers, like Amazon, Target, Wayfair, Home Depot, and Lowes, often request an updated inventory feed several times a day so that their website can provide your up-to-date inventory quantities.

-Define the User-Defined CSV Layout to Support EDI 846
+Define the User-Defined CSV Layout to Support the EDI 846

-To make this happen, you will go to I/M -> Reports -> Reorder Advice/User Def CSV -> Maintenance -> User Defined CSV Layout.
-Define a CSV export of the following columns:
+Go to I/M, Reports, Reorder Advice/User Def CSV, Maintenance, and User Defined CSV Layout.
+Define a CSV export with the following columns:

 A: [I] Item Number